Tips for Safe Manual Handling in the Workplace

 How can you make sure that your employees are following safe manual lifting practices while in the workplace?

-It is important to make sure that your employees have the correct manual handling training in a classroom or safe manual handling delivered by e-learning that is relevant to their position.
+It is important to make sure that your employees have the correct manual handling training in a classroom or manual handling e-learning that is relevant to their position.
 Also, a manual handling risk assessment should be carried out in order to determine the potential risks involved in the daily work environment and how best to counteract those risks.

 Here are a few more tips for safe manual handling in the workplace: